Updated Friday, November 17, 2020

 Moving In.
 All properties are thoroughly cleaned and disinfected prior to move-in.
 We have modified our procedures to prioritize your health and safety, and that of our employees and vendors.
 Please contact your property manager to learn more.

 Moving Out.
 If your move-out plans have changed as a result of the public health crisis, please contact your property manager through our Resident Portal.
 We may be able to help.

 How to Pay.
-We have suspended in-person rent payments at our offices.
+We have suspended in-person rent payments at many of our offices.
 Please pay online at your Resident Portal by eCheck or through RentMoney.
 If you pay by mail, please write your property address on the payment and send it to GOAL Properties, P.O.
 Box 11146, Charlotte, NC 28220.
 Please check your Resident Portal for additional communications concerning rent payments.

 Due Date.
 The due date for rent payment has not changed, and late fees will generally still apply in accordance with lease terms.
 If you are suffering financial distress from the COVID-19 pandemic, help is available from many sources.
 Generally mailed payments must be postmarked by the payment due date.
 Please check your Resident Portal for additional information concerning rent payments.

 Job Loss or Other Hardship.
 If you have suffered a job loss or other hardship as a result of the COVID-19 pandemic and cannot pay your rent, please contact us.
 Learn about financial assistance available for most Americans including unemployment benefits and programs to help pay bills.